The Pirate City: An Algerine Tale: Plot summary

 In the ensuing confusion of this looting period, Francisco and Mariano escape the Bagnio and meet up with Signor Bacri, who takes them to a safe house to wait out the looters.
 While being transported, Mariano is captured again and sent to the Bagnio.
 This leads Lucien, Francisco, and Bacri on a rescue mission that fails.
-Lucien and Francisco then head to a hidden cave a short ways from the city in order to hide from being enslaved once again.
+Lucien and Francisco then head to a hidden cave a short way from the city to hide from being enslaved once again.
 As Dey Omar takes the throne, he angers all of the European consuls due to his lack of respect and political knowledge.
-He attacks a Greek ship and a Danish ship and refuses to listen to the country's consuls requests to relinquish them.
+He attacks a Greek ship and a Danish ship and refuses to listen to the country's consuls' requests to relinquish them.
 After Dey Omar refuses to negotiate with the consuls, Colonel Langley calls a meeting of all the consuls in the city.
 In a unanimous vote, they decide the pirates must be dealt with.
 Colonel Langley then sends for the British fleet.
 The fleet, which was previously too busy fighting other countries to deal with the pirates, arrives and saves the day.
 The British Navy arrives with Lord Exmouth at the helm, and with the help of Irish sailor Ted Flaggan, destroys the city and the pirate fleet.
 The city is liberated all the Christian slaves are freed.
 The text ends happily with the Rimini family united in their abode with Mariano and Angela happily married with children.